piecesofmindlab/pylids/README.md

 We assume you have conda or mamba setup.
 For GPU usage make sure you have CUDA installed.
 Current version has been tested with CUDA 12.2

-Use the included .yaml file to create the pylids environment `cona env create -f PYLIDS.yml`
+Use the included .yml file to create the pylids environment `conda env create -f PYLIDS.yml`

 ### Demos